skimage.segmentation#

 Parameters:

-Input image, which can be 2D or 3D, and grayscale or multichannel (see channel_axis parameter).
-Input image must either be NaN-free or the NaN’s must be masked out
+Input image.
+Can be 2D or 3D, and grayscale or multichannel (see channel_axis parameter).
+Input image must either be NaN-free or the NaN’s must be masked out.

 n_segmentsint, optional